SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 FORMATMESSAGE_UDF('My message: %s %s %s', ARRAY_CONSTRUCT('Hello', 'World')); -- My message: Hello World (null)

-• Use a direct string message instead of a message ID as the first argument.
+• Use directly the message as a string instead of using a message ID for the first argument.

-• Ensure the number of placeholders matches the number of arguments that follow the message.
+• Make sure the number of placeholders is the same as the number of arguments after the message.

 CREATE TABLE [SCHEMA1].[TABLE1] (